Chalarangelo/30-seconds-of-python/snippets/max_contiguous_sum.md

 tags:  list,function,math
 ---

 From a list find the max sum of a continous subarray

-Store the max value in a varibale end and iteratively keep adding teh array elements
+Store the max value in a varibale end and iteratively keep adding the array elements in another variable far , when far becomes lesser then 0 update far to be 0 again, when far surpasses end update end to be equal to far and return end

 ```py
 def max_contiguous_sum(l):